 We encourage you to read the summaries below and to click on "Learn More" if you'd like more information on a particular topic.
 The Service-Specific Details below provide additional information relevant to particular Microsoft services.

 Microsoft collects data to operate effectively and provide you the best experiences with our services.
-You provide some of this data directly, such as when you create a Microsoft account, submit a search query to Bing, speak a voice command to Cortana, upload a document to OneDrive, or contact us for support.
+You provide some of this data directly, such as when you create a Microsoft account, submit a search query to Bing, speak a voice command to Cortana, upload a document to OneDrive, complete a survey, or contact us for support.
 We get some of it by recording how you interact with our services by, for example, using technologies like cookies, and receiving error reports or usage data from software running on your device.

 We also obtain data from third parties (including other companies).
 For example, we supplement the data we collect by purchasing demographic data from other companies.
 We also use services from other companies to help us determine a location based on your IP address in order to customize certain services to your location.